salilab/imp/modules/parallel/README.md

 To use the module, first create a Manager object.
 Add one or more slaves to the Manager using its
-\link Manager::add_slave() add_slave()\endlink method (example slaves are LocalSlave, which simply starts another IMP process on the same machine as the master, and SGEQsubSlaveArray, which starts an array of multiple slaves on a Sun GridEngine cluster).
-Next, call Manager::get_context() method, which creates and returns a new Context object.
+\link IMP::parallel::Manager.add_slave() add_slave()\endlink method (example slaves are LocalSlave, which simply starts another IMP process on the same machine as the master, and SGEQsubSlaveArray, which starts an array of multiple slaves on a Sun GridEngine cluster).
+Next, call the Manager.get_context() method, which creates and returns a new Context object.
-Add tasks to the Context with the Context::add_task() method (each task is simply a Python function or other callable object).
-Finally, call Context::get_results_unordered() to send the tasks out to the slaves (a slave only runs a single task at a time;
+Add tasks to the Context with the Context.add_task() method (each task is simply a Python function or other callable object).
+Finally, call Context.get_results_unordered() to send the tasks out to the slaves (a slave only runs a single task at a time;
 if there are more tasks than slaves later tasks will be queued until a slave is done with an earlier task).
 This method returns the results from each task as it completes.

-Setup in IMP is often expensive, and thus the Manager::get_context() method allows you to specify a Python function or other callable object to do any setup for the tasks.
+Setup in IMP is often expensive, and thus the Manager.get_context() method allows you to specify a Python function or other callable object to do any setup for the tasks.
 This function will be run on the slave before any tasks from that context are started (the return values from this function are